xbze3/Health-Center-DBMS/README.md

 # CSE2102 Project

-This project consists of a full-stack application developed with Docker, React (Vite), Express, and MySQL.
+This project consists of a full-stack Health Center Database Management System developed with Docker, React (Vite), Express, and MySQL.
 It includes a frontend that communicates with a backend API and a MySQL database for persistent data storage.

 ## Table of Contents